storageos/storageos.github.io/_docs/reference/labels.md

 ## StorageOS Pool labels

-Pools do not have any labels present on them by default.
+Pools do not have any labels present by default.

 | Feature             | Label                               | Values                               | Description                                                                                                                                                                                                                        |
 | :------------------ | :---------------------------------- | :----------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------                                                                                     |